Azure/azure-iot-device-ecosystem/get_started/windows-10-iot-core-WAD-A64U-csharp.md

 -   [Step 3: Build and Run the Sample](#Build)
 -   [Next Steps](#NextSteps)

-# Instructions for using this template

--   Replace the text in {placeholders} with correct values.
--   Delete the lines {{enclosed}} after following the instructions enclosed between them.
--   It is advisable to use external links, wherever possible.
--   Remove this section from final document.

 <a name="Introduction"></a>
 # Introduction

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on device} with Azure IoT SDK.
+This document describes how to connect WAD-A64U device running Windows 10 IoT Core with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device